thedataincubator/data-science-blogs/distributed-computing-packages.md

 All source code and data is on [our Github Page](https://github.com/thedataincubator/data-science-blogs).

-We first generated a list of deep learning libraries from [the](https://github.com/onurakpolat/awesome-bigdata) [four](https://projects.apache.org/projects.html?category)[of these](http://analyticsindiamag.com/10-hadoop-alternatives-consider-big-data/) [sources](http://bigdata.andreamostosi.name/), and then collected metrics for all of them, to come up with the ranking.
+We first generated a list of 140 distributed computing packages [from](https://github.com/onurakpolat/awesome-bigdata) [these](https://projects.apache.org/projects.html?category) [four](http://analyticsindiamag.com/10-hadoop-alternatives-consider-big-data/) [sources](http://bigdata.andreamostosi.name/), and then collected metrics for all of them, to come up with the ranking.
 Github data is based on both stars and forks, while Stack Overflow data is based on tags and questions containing the package name.
 Search results are from Google.

 A few other notes:
  * Any unavailable Stack Overflow or counts were converted to zero count.